tanweijie123/tp/docs/DeveloperGuide.md

     - Cons:
         1. Violates Separation of Concerns principle as RightSideBar has to check whether command result is from ViewSessionCommand.

-- **Alternative 2:** Using Observer pattern to update title of `RightSideBar`.
+- **Alternative 2:** Using Observer pattern (Observer RightSideBar, Observable Command) to update title of `RightSideBar`.

     - Pros:
         1. Reduces coupling between Ui and Logic.
     - Cons:
-        1. `RightSideBar` is only updated when ViewSessionCommand is run. `RightSideBar`'s default session view cannot be customised and must be all sessions.
+        1. `RightSideBar` would only be updated when ViewSessionCommand is run.
+        If we set the default session view to Week when Logic is initialised, all sessions in existing test cases will need to start within 7 days of current date, which introduces additional complexity.
+        Hence, we would not customise `RightSideBar`'s default session view.
-        2. Violates YAGNI principle as making `Command` implement Observer interface requires addition of notify and add observer methods for all commands.
+        2. Violates YAGNI principle as making `Command` implement Observable interface requires addition of notify and add observer methods for all commands.
          This also increases chances of errors made in implementation.

 --------------------------------------------------------------------------------------------------------------------